 We have a new menu this year consisting of shrimp, sausage & the fixings that comes with our shrimp boil.
 This years location will be closer to the social club row, so you can conveniently stop by to visit all young alum, as well as your social club.
 We will have a photo booth competition at the tailgate, you can get more details the day of Homecoming at our booth.

 Whether you’re hunting for a job, looking for a church home, or just wanting to reconnect with your alma mater, we can help.
-In order for you to successfully network, professional and social opportunities and events must be available.
 The Office of University Advancement will organize the professional portion, with assistance by the COBA Center for Professional Excellence and the Harding Career Services.
-These two organizations are constantly upgrading to better serve students and alumni.
+These two organizations are constantly seeking to better serve students and alumni.

 - Providing job help, from creating professional connections to resume consultations